$0 Florida Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Florida

 The Compulsory Attendance Shield

-Florida's compulsory attendance laws apply to children between ages six and sixteen.
-If your withdrawal is not processed correctly — or if the school simply delays updating your child's enrollment status — you are exposed to truancy enforcement.
-The Blueprint includes the specific language to use in your withdrawal notice that triggers the school's legal obligation to update enrollment records immediately, plus the follow-up script if the school fails to act within the statutory timeframe.
+Florida's compulsory attendance laws apply to children aged six to sixteen.
+If your withdrawal is not processed correctly — or if the school simply delays updating your child's enrollment status — unexcused absences begin accruing immediately.
+Fifteen unexcused absences within 90 days can trigger a truancy petition and DCF contact.
+The Blueprint includes the specific language that triggers the school's legal obligation to update enrollment records, plus the follow-up script and timeline if the school fails to act.

 The Annual Evaluation Roadmap

-Under Florida Statute 1002.41, you must submit an annual evaluation of your child's educational progress to the county superintendent.
-The Blueprint outlines all five evaluation options — from a certified teacher review to nationally normed standardized testing — and explains which method requires the least intrusion into your family's privacy while fully satisfying the statutory requirement.
+Under Florida Statute 1002.41, you must submit an annual evaluation to the county superintendent — but you get to choose from five different methods, and most parents default to the most stressful option because no one explained the alternatives.
+A certified teacher review runs $50-60, requires no testing, and generates the least friction with the district.
+The Blueprint outlines all five options — from teacher review to nationally normed tests to the rarely-used "mutual agreement" provision — and explains which method requires the least intrusion into your family's privacy.

 Who This Blueprint Is For

-- Parents whose child is being bullied, is having daily anxiety episodes, or is physically refusing to go to school — and who need to execute a legal withdrawal this week, not after six months of research
+• Parents whose child is being bullied, having daily anxiety episodes, or physically refusing to go to school — and who need to execute a legal withdrawal this week, not after six months of research

-- Parents applying for the PEP or FES-UA scholarship who need to understand the exact withdrawal-to-funding timeline so Step Up For Students doesn't flag them as double-enrolled
+• Parents applying for the PEP or FES-UA scholarship who need to understand the exact withdrawal-to-funding timeline so Step Up doesn't flag them as double-enrolled

-- Parents who tried to contact their county superintendent's office and received contradictory, confusing, or hostile information about the Notice of Intent process
+• Parents who called their county superintendent's office and received contradictory, confusing, or hostile information about the Notice of Intent process

-- Parents withdrawing mid-year who've been told by the school that they need to wait until the end of the semester, complete an exit interview, or get the principal's approval — none of which is legally required
+• Parents withdrawing mid-year who've been told by the school they need to wait until the end of the semester, complete an exit interview, or get the principal's approval — none of which is legally required

 Why Not Just Use the Free Resources?

 You can.
 The FLDOE website publishes the statute.
 FPEA offers a general starting guide with their $40 membership.
-Reddit and Facebook groups have thousands of posts from Florida parents who've navigated the process.
+Reddit and Facebook groups have thousands of posts from Florida parents who've been through the process.
 Here's what actually happens when you try to assemble a withdrawal strategy from free sources:

-- The FLDOE website gives you the law — not the execution plan.
+• The FLDOE website gives you the law — not the execution plan.
 It confirms that parents must file a Notice of Intent and maintain a portfolio.
-It says nothing about county-specific submission methods, scholarship timing, or what to do when the school refuses to process your withdrawal and update the W24 code.
+It tells you the W24 withdrawal code exists.
+It says nothing about how to make the school actually enter that code, which counties require certified mail, or how to sequence your withdrawal with a Step Up scholarship application so the cross-check doesn't fire.

-- FPEA's guide is broad, philosophical, and faith-aligned.
-Their 24-page "Starting Point" manual covers the joys of homeschooling and community events.
-It does not provide fill-in-the-blank templates, county-by-county submission rules, or the cross-check defense protocol.
-And it operates explicitly under Judeo-Christian principles — which may or may not align with your family.
+• FPEA's guide is broad, philosophical, and faith-aligned.
+Their 24-page "Starting Point" manual covers the joys of homeschooling, convention discounts, and community events.
+It operates explicitly under Judeo-Christian principles — which may or may not fit your family.
+It does not contain fill-in-the-blank templates, county-by-county submission rules, or the cross-check defense protocol.
+If you need to withdraw your child this week, their guide will tell you that Florida is a wonderful place to homeschool.

-- Reddit advice is county-specific to someone else's county.
-What worked in Miami-Dade (email submission, signed confirmation returned) can get your application rejected in Broward (which demands certified mail and sends no confirmation).
+• Reddit advice is county-specific to someone else's county.
+What worked in Miami-Dade (email submission, signed confirmation returned) can get your notice rejected in Broward (certified mail only, no confirmation sent).
 Every parent's advice is autobiographical, not systematic.
-Their county is not your county.
+Their county is not your county, their scholarship status is not your scholarship status, and their advice may predate the PEP expansion entirely.

-- Blog posts and YouTube videos are pre-PEP.
+• Blog posts and YouTube videos are pre-PEP.
 Most ranking content was published before the massive PEP scholarship expansion and the resulting Step Up cross-check bottlenecks.
 They don't cover the PEP NOI exemption, the May 31 capacity deadline, or the W24 code sequencing that protects your funding.
+A heartfelt 2019 blog post about the joy of curriculum shopping is not an administrative extraction plan for 2026.

 — Less Than One Hour of an Education Attorney

 An education attorney consultation runs $250-$500 per hour.
 HSLDA membership costs $130 per year.
-A single compulsory attendance violation in Florida can trigger truancy enforcement and district scrutiny that takes months to resolve.
+A single compulsory attendance violation in Florida can trigger a truancy petition, DCF scrutiny, and months of follow-up.
 A frozen Step Up scholarship means paying out-of-pocket for therapies, tutors, and curriculum that the state would otherwise fund.
 The Blueprint costs less than the certified mail postage you'll need if your county is Broward.

 Your download includes 5 PDFs: the complete Blueprint guide with the county-by-county submission matrix, cross-check defense protocol, PEP exemption guidance, umbrella school decision guide, compulsory attendance scripts, and annual evaluation roadmap.
 Plus standalone printables — all five fill-in-the-blank withdrawal templates ready to print and send, a 30-day action plan for your fridge, and a quick-reference card with Florida statutes and key contacts.
 And the Florida Homeschool Quick-Start Checklist — a one-page summary of the statutory requirements, key deadlines, and the single most important distinction between county-registered and PEP-enrolled families.
 Instant download, no account required.